Sparse Quantum Codes from Quantum Circuits: Background and Related Work

 A \emph{subsystem code}~\cite{Poulin2005, Kribs2006} is a generalization of a stabilizer code where we ignore some of the logical qubits and treat them as ``gauge'' degrees of freedom.
 More precisely, in a subsystem code the stabilized subspace $\cH_S$ further decomposes into a tensor product $\cH_S = \cH_L \ot \cH_G$, where by convention we still require that $\cH_L$ is a $2^k$-dimensional space, and the space $\cH_G$ contains the unused logical qubits called gauge qubits.
 The gauge qubits give rise to a \emph{gauge group} $\cG$ generated by former logical operators $G_i$ (which obey the Pauli algebra commutation relations for a set of qubits) together with the stabilizer operators.
 We note that $-I$ is always in the gauge group, assuming that there is at least one gauge qubit.
-The logical operators in a subsystem code are given by $\cL = N(\cG)$ and still preserve the code space.
+The logical operators in a subsystem code are given by $\cL = C(\cG)$ and still preserve the code space.
 The center of the gauge group $Z(\cG)$ is defined to be the subgroup of all elements in $\cG$ that commute with everything in $\cG$.
 Since $Z(\cG)$ contains $-I$, it cannot be the set of stabilizers for any nontrivial subspace.
 Instead we define the stabilizer subgroup $\cS$ to be isomorphic to $Z(\cG)/\{\pm I\}$.
 Concretely, if $Z(\cG)$ has generators $\langle -I, S_1,\ldots,S_l\rangle$ then we define the stabilizer group to be $\langle \eps_1 S_1,\ldots, \eps_l S_l\rangle$ for some arbitrary choice of $\eps_1,\ldots,\eps_l \in \{\pm 1\}$.
+While we focus on codes, define more generally a ``stabilizer subspace'' to be the simultaneous $+1$-eigenspace of some set of commuting Pauli operators.

 A classic example of a subsystem code is the Bacon-Shor code~\cite{Bacon2006} having physical qubits on the vertices of an $L\times L$ lattice (so $n = L^2$).
 The gauge group is generated by neighboring pairs of $XX$ and $ZZ$ operators across the horizontal and vertical links respectively.
 The logical quantum information is encoded by a string of $X$ operators along a horizontal line and a string of $Z$ operators along a vertical line, and the code distance is $L = \sqrt{n}$.